Luxury Vinyl Tile – Huge LVT Selection

 Luxury Vinyl Plank Department

 LVT is developed to nearly perfectly replicate the look, color and feel of high-end wood flooring, stone and ceramic tile with improved performance and considerably lower costs.
 The manufacturing process used to produce luxury vinyl tile creates all of the surface textures that were previously only available in solid hardwood or engineered wood floors.
-Surface designs such as distressed wood, stone textures, handscraped and even wood grain patterns become so realistic that it can only be referred to as a luxury vinyl product for floors.
+Surface designs such as distressed wood, stone textures, handscraped and even wood grain patterns become so realistic that it can only be referred to as a luxury vinyl flooring product.
 LVT can give you the look and actual feel of even bamboo floors with durability and cost savings not previously available in flooring.

 CoreTec Plus HD Fresco Driftwood Luxury Vinyl Tile Wood Floor$5.99